Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- In nine matchups against the Eagles, Prescott averaged 235 passing yards per game, 40.5 yards fewer than his over/under for Saturday.
+- Prescott averaged 235 passing yards per game in nine matchups against the Eagles, 40.5 yards fewer than his over/under for Saturday.

-- Prescott recorded one touchdown pass six times and multiple TDs three times against the Eagles.
+- Prescott had one touchdown pass six times and multiple TDs three times against the Eagles.

-- The 229.4 yards per game the Eagles are allowing through the air makes them the NFL's 10th-ranked pass defense.
+- The Eagles have the NFL's 10th-ranked pass defense this season, yielding 229.4 yards per game through the air.

-- The Eagles have allowed 23 touchdowns through the air (1.4 per game).
-They are 10th in the NFL in that category.
+- At 1.4 passing TDs allowed per game, the Eagles defense is ranked 10th in the NFL.

 Recent Performances

-- In last week's matchup with the Cardinals, Prescott completed 63.2% of his passes for 226 yards, while throwing three touchdowns.
+- In last week's matchup with the Cardinals, Prescott completed 63.2% of his pass attempts for 226 yards, while throwing three touchdowns.

-- Prescott added 20 yards on five carries, averaging four yards per carry.
+- He also tacked on 20 yards on five carries, averaging four yards per carry without a touchdown.

-- Prescott has thrown for 773 yards (257.7 ypg) to lead Dallas, completing 70.2% of his passes and recording eight touchdown passes and zero interceptions over his last three appearances.
+- Prescott has 773 passing yards (257.7 ypg) to lead Dallas, completing 70.2% of his throws and recording eight touchdown passes with zero interceptions over his last three games.

 Prescott's Dallas Teammates